cirque-corp/Cirque_Gen6/Gen6DevKit/README.md

 Gen6 touchpad and CustomMeas solutions.
 There are three parts to this sample
 code:

-* libraries

-  * Arduino libraries for Gen6 Touchpads, CustomMeas, and I2C on the Teensy 4.0

 * CirqueCustomMeasDemo

   * Demo app showing how to use a CustomMeas device